DeathCamel58/open-tamron-tap-in/Writerside/topics/starter-topic.md

 The [Tamron TAP-in console](https://www.tamron.com/global/consumer/accessories/tap_in/tap-01/) is an accessory that enables firmware updates and customized setups for selected Tamron lenses.

+## TAP-in Utility Webapp

+I've built out a webapp that should be able to configure lenses.
+You can find that webapp here: [](http://tamron-tap-in.randomcpu.com/webapp)

 ## Documentation Scope

 This documentation covers: